Essential Guide to Selling Your Second Home and Tax Implications

-• Converting to a Primary Residence: If feasible, reclassifying a second home as a primary residence can make significant capital gain exclusions applicable—up to $250,000 for singles or $500,000 for married couples.
-Proper documentation and meeting specified residency requirements are crucial.
+• Converting to Primary Residence: By reclassifying a second home as a primary residence, sellers may qualify for capital gains tax exclusions—up to $250,000 for individuals or $500,000 for couples.
+This conversion involves meeting ownership, use tests, and substantiating residency.

 Calculating Capital Gains Tax: